alteryx/woodwork/backport_release.md

 If a later release exists, conda-forge will not automatically create a new PR in [conda-forge/woodwork-feedstock](https://github.com/conda-forge/woodwork-feedstock/pulls).
 Instead a PR will need to be manually created.
 You can do either of the following:

 - Branch off of the 0.11.1 meta.yaml update commit for the 0.11.2 meta.yaml changes.
 This is "cleaner" and sometimes easier, but if migration files (like py310) have been added between 0.11.1 and 0.12.0 you will have to add them in and re-render yourself.
 - Tack the 0.11.2 changes on after the 0.12.0 update commit in the feedstock repo.
 This means that if any of the boilerplate has changed, you do not have to manually re-add it yourself.
+An example of this can be seen [here](https://github.com/conda-forge/woodwork-feedstock/pull/32).

+Once the PR is created:

+1. Update requirements changes in `recipe/meta.yaml` - you may need to handle the version, source links, and SHA256 if you had to open the PR yourself.
+You will also need to update the requirements.
+2. After tests pass, a maintainer will merge the PR in